-Zone Location/ Description Control Options Electrified Zone 5 Electrified: 3.5 m area (between 12.5 and 16 m from the track centerline) outside of the vegetation clearance zone where management is not required but future plantings should be limited. and 16 m from the track centerline)trees, shrubs, and non-woodyoutside of the vegetation clearancespecies that grow up to 8 mzone where management is nothigh when mature.required but future plantings shouldnon-woody Chemical AND Mechanical AND Cultural All Invasive species Minimize presence 0% tolerance within 30m of DNA, >30m of DNA species specific Chemical AND Mechanical AND Cultural All Hazard tree(s) Minimize presence 0% tolerance level if imminently hazardous Chemical AND Mechanical All Hazardous vegetation Minimize presence % tolerance level Chemical AND Mechanical AND Cultural
+Zone Location/ Description Target Vegetation Control Threshold Control Options Electrified Zone 5 Electrified: 3.5 m area (between 12.5 and 16 m from the track centerline) outside of the vegetation clearance zone where management is not required but future plantings should be limited.
+Tall growth zone comprised of trees, shrubs, and non-woody species that grow up to 8 m high when mature.
+N/A Chemical AND Mechanical AND Cultural All Invasive species Minimize presence 0% tolerance within 30m of DNA, >30m of DNA species specific Chemical AND Mechanical AND Cultural All Hazard tree(s) Hazard tree(s) Minimize presence Chemical AND Mechanical All Hazardous vegetation Minimize presence % tolerance level Chemical AND Mechanical AND Cultural